1965 Yerevan demonstrations

-The 1965 Yerevan demonstrations took place in Yerevan, Armenia on 24 April 1965, on the 50th anniversary of the Armenian genocide.
-Historians of Armenia regard the event as the first step in the struggle for the recognition of the Armenian genocide of 1915.
+The 1965 Yerevan demonstrations were illegal political demonstrations that took place in Yerevan, Soviet Armenia on 24 April 1965, on the 50th anniversary of the Armenian genocide.
+Historians of Armenia regard the event as the first step in the struggle for the recognition of the Armenian genocide of 1915, and a significant precursor to the Karabakh movement of 1988.
+The events were the first such demonstration in the entire Soviet Union, and marked "the first time that [the genocide] was publicly commemorated in Soviet Armenia."